RedisLabs/redislabs-docs/content/rc/subscriptions/create-fixed-subscription.md

 1. <a name="table-note-1-multi-az" style="display: block; height: 80px; margin-top: -80px;"></a> Database size includes replication.
 See [High availability cost impact]({{<relref "rc/databases/configuration/high-availability#performance-and-cost-impact">}}) for more information.

 2. <a name="table-note-2-multi-az" style="display: block; height: 80px; margin-top: -80px;"></a> Assumes request size of 1 KiB.
-Maximums are capped by actual MB/s reach.
+Maximums are capped by actual MB/s reached.
 To find the MB/s limit, divide the Maximum throughput by 1024.

 ## Create a Fixed subscription